marcransome/pond/CONTRIBUTING.md

 ## Code of Conduct

 By participating in the project you are expected to uphold the [Code of Conduct](CODE_OF_CONDUCT.md).
-Please report instances of unacceptable behavior to marc.ransome@fidgetbox.co.uk.
+Please report instances of unacceptable behaviour to marc.ransome@fidgetbox.co.uk.

 ## Git Commit Messages